Advising helps students clarify their life or career goals and develop educational plans for the realization of those goals.

 Declaring the Major in Communication

-If those appropriate GPA requirement is met, then a faculty advisor in the Department of Communication and Philosophy will sign the Declaration of Major form that formally admits the student to the major.
+For students who do not enter Keene as majors in Communication, a faculty advisor in the Department of Communication and Philosophy will need to sign the Declaration of Major form that formally admits the student to the major.
 Students may choose an advisor from among the faculty in the Department of Communication and Philosophy, or ask the Department Chair to assign an advisor.

 One-On-One Advising, Group Advising, and Career Workshops